merginit/merginit.com/src/lib/blog/posts/29082025-comparing-popular-cms-platforms-2025.md

 ---
-title: 'Comparing Popular Content Management Systems in 2025'
+title: 'Best CMS 2025: WordPress, Shopify, Headless Compared'
-description: 'A comprehensive comparison of leading CMS platforms including WordPress, Drupal, Shopify, and headless options like Strapi and Contentful, with detailed analysis of pricing, performance, and scalability.'
+description: 'Discover the Best CMS 2025 with a data-backed comparison of WordPress, Drupal, Shopify, and headless options.
+See pricing, speed, scalability, and use cases.'
 date: '2025-08-29'
 categories:
   - web-development